JustKesha/yt-shorts-compilations/Readme.md

 <img alt="Example image" src="https://img.youtube.com/vi/9mXdpjXj7GE/maxresdefault.jpg" width="300px" /><br>
 Result: gray `#959D9D`

+### Screen Lock

+There's a problem with using IFrame where it grabs and retains focus during interactions (clicking, scrolling, etc.), which is especially problematic on mobile devices (prevents swiping actions) where most part of the screen is covered by the Iframe element and unfocusing can be problematic.

+To adress this, a workaround has been implemented to disable Iframe controls on mobile - Screen Lock Mode ([lock icon at the bottom](#preview)).
+When enabled - it will lock away video controls (like volume, playback, etc.) but allow for swiping through queue.
+The state of this setting is saved between sessions in browser's local storage.

 ## Chrome Extension

 All files are located in the [extensions/chrome/](extensions/chrome/) folder.<br>